noanonkes/Hallucination-Detection-in-LLMs/README.md

 ## References

-[1] eganeh Shahsavar and Avishek Choudhury.
+[1] Yeganeh Shahsavar and Avishek Choudhury.
 2023.
 User Intentions to Use ChatGPT for Self-Diagnosis and Health-Related Purposes: Cross-sectional Survey Study.
 JMIR Human Factors 10, 1 (may 2023), e47564. https://doi.org/10.2196/47564

 [2] Enkelejda Kasneci, Kathrin Sessler, et al .
 2023.
 ChatGPT for good?
 On opportunities and challenges of large language models for education.
 Learning and Individual Differences 103 (apr 2023), 102274. https://doi.org/10.1016/j.lindif.2023.102274